1. Home>

 PronounSpanishEnglish

-YoalejoI move
+YoalejoI move away

-alejasyou move
+alejasyou move away

-Ella / Él / Ustedalejas/he moves, you (formal) move
+Ella / Él / Ustedalejas/he moves away

-Nosotras / Nosotrosalejamoswe move
+Nosotras / Nosotrosalejamoswe move away

-Vosotras / Vosotrosalejáisyou (plural) move
+Vosotras / Vosotrosalejáisyou (plural) move away

-Ellas / Ellos / Ustedesalejanthey move,
+Ellas / Ellos / Ustedesalejanthey move away

 Or use our app: